tonykunda/autorecon/readme.md

 ![Webapp Screenshot](https://raw.githubusercontent.com/tonykunda/autorecon/master/readme.png)

 A quick and dirty little Bootstap/AngularJS web app for viewing the results.

+In terminal, navigate to the project folder and run `python -m SimpleHTTPServer`

+Open `localhost:8000/webapp` in your browser

 Enter the TLD or ASN that was scanned using either tool and click `get`.

-In terminal, navigate to the project folder and run `python -m SimpleHTTPServer`

 * ASNs - Displays all discovered ASNs associated with the recon.
 Click the AS number on the right to view HE's info on the ASN.
 Click the masscan button to copy a masscan command to the clipboard to paste into the terminal for manual recon.